 In the School of Comprehensive Studies, there are three groups (Study Group 1, Study Group 2, and Study Group 3) corresponding to the admission categories, and students who are admitted through Comprehensive-Based Selection will belong to one of the three groups.
 Students will have academic work in a variety of specialized fields in their first year, then find the specialty they want to pursue, and from their second year onward, they will belong to a college or a school.
 This is called "transfer."
 The decision on which college or school to transfer to is based on the student's preference, academic performance after admission and aptitude.
-Regardless of whether students select humanities or science entrance exam categories, it is possible for students to transfer from the School of Comprehensive Studies to any other college or school, except for the School of Physical Education, Health and Sport Sciences.
+Regardless of whether students select humanities or science entrance exam categories, it is possible for students to transfer from the School of Comprehensive Studies to any other college or school, except for the School of Physical Education, Health and Sport Sciences and the School of Transdisciplinary Science and Design.